Revolt (Wild Fire album)

 Revolt is the debut album of the American rock band Wild Fire.
-It was released on May 23, 2017 and was produced, mixed, and mastered by Matt LaPlant, who also sang backing vocals for some of the tracks and worked with the band for their previous works.
+It was released on May 23, 2017 and was produced, mixed, and mastered by Matt LaPlant, who also sang backing vocals for some of the tracks and worked with the band on their previous works.
 The album consists of 15 tracks, including "Villain", which was the first single to be released from the album.
 In total, all the videos containing the song on YouTube have more than three million views.
 The single peaked at number 82 on the Media Base Rock Charts in the third quarter of 2017.
 The album's final track is a cover of "The Cover of Rolling Stone", which was written by Shel Silverstein.

 Some of the songs on the album were written and recorded for previous albums but were included on the album anyway.
 During the Cathercist era of the band, they released an album called As Hope Expires on May 24, 2013.
 It consisted of eight tracks, four of which appear on Revolt.